 They discovered that managers who had greater leadership responsibility had higher levels of the hormone testosterone, which stimulates the development of male sex organs and has been shown in numerous studies to be associated with leadership qualities like aggressiveness and risk-taking.

-The study looked only at men because women’s testosterone levels tend to not fluctuate much.
+The study looked only at men because women’s testosterone levels tend not to fluctuate much.

 Additionally, the dominant managers also had low levels of the stress hormone cortisol.